jlukosky/sonder-ui/src/components/combo-nofilter/readme.md

 A test of an alternative to the native `<select>` using `role="combobox"` with a `<input readonly>` child.

-- Typing selects first matching option (if it exists)
+- Typing a letter selects the first matching option (if it exists)
-- Typing does not filter options (by design)
+- Typing a letter does not filter options (by design)

 ## Purpose